 So how does this relate to how soap changes during cure?

 When a bar of soap is newly made, the soap crystals contain a jumbled mixture of myristic, lauric, palmitic, and stearic soaps with a fair number of oleic soap molecules squeezed into the crystals for good measure.

 The liquid phase surrounding these young crystals is large, and it also contains a jumbled mixture of soap molecules.
 Oleic soap molecules will predominate in the liquid phase due to their bulky shape, but there will be a fair number of all the other soap molecules in the liquid, including nearly insoluble stearic and moderately soluble palmitic soaps.

 When you begin to wash with a young bar of soap, it is often the case that the soap will not lather well at first.
 This is true even though the young soap is relatively soft and contains a fairly large amount of water.
 The reason for the poor lather is the larger amount of less soluble and less bubbly stearic and palmitic soap molecules in the liquid phase in proportion to the more soluble myristic, lauric, and oleic soaps.

 The amount of lather usually increases as you keep rubbing the bar, because you are scrubbing more soap molecules off the soap crystals.
 These molecules from the crystals mix with the soap molecules from the liquid phase.
 As more soap molecules accumulate on your skin or washcloth, they will build a larger amount of lather.

-At 4-8 weeks, most soap lathers better, lasts longer, and is milder to the skin, but soap continues to perform better as even more time goes on.
-What could be causing this gradual improvement even after water evaporation has slowed to a crawl?
+At 4-8 weeks, it is true that most soap lathers better, lasts longer, and is milder to the skin, but soap often performs better as even more time goes on.
+If the cure was only about water evaporation, we should see little or no change in these soap qualities.
+What could be causing this gradual improvement, even after water evaporation has slowed to a crawl?